Grokitach/Stalker_GAMMA/README.md

 S.T.A.L.K.E.R.
 G.A.M.M.A. can be installed following the [wiki guide](https://github.com/Grokitach/Stalker_GAMMA/wiki/Installing-GAMMA) (short and concise) or the [discord guide](http://discord.gg/stalker-gamma) (in depth, with lot of images).

-It can also be installed using GOG, which however requires to own one of the base games: https://www.gog.com/en/game/stalker_gamma
+It can also be installed using GOG one-click mod install system (simplest installation procedure), which however requires to own one of the base games: https://www.gog.com/en/game/stalker_gamma

 ## Contributing